timothypratley/justice/README.md

     ;=> ("Good Child" "Bad Child")

 This notation is consistent with Entity navigation.
-Given an Entity `e`, you can reverse lookup children of `e` with `(:entity/_parent e)`.
+Given an Entity `e`, you can find the children of `e` with `(:entity/_parent e)`.
-This can be read informally as "Who has the parent e?"
+This can be read informally as "Who has parent e?"

 ### Plain old queries

-Rules are cool when you want things like recursion and composition, but rules are not necessary for querying.
+Rules are cool when you want recursion and composition, but rules are often not necessary for queries.

-    (j/find (:entity/parent (:entity/parent 1)))
+    (j/q (:entity/parent (:entity/parent 1)))
     ;=> (#:db{:id 3})

-`j/find` is a shorthand way to construct simple queries to find entities.
+`q` is a shorthand way to construct simple queries to find entities.
 Here we were able to concisely ask "Who is the grandparent of 1?".
 This is the same as:

     (:entity/parent (:entity/parent (d/entity db 1)))

-However we can call logic and rules inside `j/find` expressions:
+However we can use logic and rules inside `q` expressions:

-    (j/find (and (:entity/parent (descendant 1))
+    (j/q (and (:entity/parent (descendant 1))
                  (:entity/_parent 3)))
     ;=> (#:db{:id 2})

 We could save a find query into a function:

     (defn grand-parent [x]
-      (j/find (:entity/parent (:entity/parent x)))
+      (j/q (:entity/parent (:entity/parent x)))

 But consider using `defrule` instead:

     (defrule parent [?x]
       (:entity/parent ?x))

-As they provide the same behavior, but rules are more flexible as we shall see soon.
+Justice rules provide the same behavior as queries, but rules are more flexible.

 ### Query direction